ebi-uniprot/uniprot-manual/help/ProtNLM.md

 # ProtNLM methodology

-ProtNLM is a [transformer-based sequence-to-sequence AI model](https://storage.googleapis.com/brain-genomics-public/research/proteins/protnlm/uniprot_2022_04/protnlm_preprint_draft.pdf) trained on a snapshot of UniProtKB data to generate annotations for unreviewed/TrEMBL UniProtKB entries.
-It uses an approach similar to AI natural language models that generate titles or captions for images.
-Predictions were originally generated using amino acid sequence as input, while later models have added [organism TaxID](https://www.uniprot.org/help/taxonomic_identifier) and secondary structure predictions from [AlphaFoldDB](https://alphafold.ebi.ac.uk/) to the inputs.
+ProtNLM is trained on a snapshot of UniProtKB data to generate annotations for unreviewed UniProtKB entries (UniProtKB/TrEMBL).
+The model uses the amino acid sequence as input and processes it through a [transformer-based sequence-to-sequence AI model](https://storage.googleapis.com/brain-genomics-public/research/proteins/protnlm/uniprot_2022_04/protnlm_preprint_draft.pdf) for whole-protein functional annotation in an approach similar to AI natural language models that generate titles or captions for images.
+Each prediction is assessed by an independent bioinformatics pipeline that provides corroborating evidence found in entries with sequence and/or structural similarity

 # Timeline of ProtNLM generated data in UniProt